curlygirltech/FullHouse/README.md

 ### Description

-_**Project Title** is lorem ipsum dolor sit amet.
+GreenLight is a mentoring app for beginner coders connect with industry leaders who specialize in your coding language.
+Post a message as a mentor or mentee, best times to chat, and languages you specialize in.
+Members can respond to    lorem ipsum dolor sit amet.
 Phasellus dapibus fermentum risus vitae bibendum.
 Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
 In quis fringilla velit, ac maximus quam.
 Etiam eget placerat neque.
 Aenean faucibus sem non nisi lobortis ullamcorper._

 <br>